LGN520/farreach-public/docs/netreach-voting.md

 				+ For GETREQ: sendback GETRES directly
 				+ For PUTREQ: sendback PUTRES directly
 					* If PUTREQ and key matches, we need to set dirty as 1 immediately
-						- TODO: we need to send a PUTREQ_N to update the cached keys in server
+						- We need to send a PUTREQ_N to update the cached keys in server
 					* NOTE: even if valid is 0, set dirty as 1 does not affect correctness
 						- In basic.p4, we need to use g/pposvote to calculate diff based on isdirty.
 However, if valid is 0, posvote must be 0.
 So using gposvote or pposvote does not matter.
 						- In port_forward_tbl, we use dirty to decide whether we need to evict keys for GETRES_S.
 However, we do it only if dirty is 1 and valid is 1.
 If valid is 0, we will never evicte keys for GETRES_S.
-						- TODO: Also, for PUTREQ_RU, we should convert PUTREQ_RU to PUTREQ_PS only if valid is 1 and dirty is 1
+						- Also, for PUTREQ_RU, we should convert PUTREQ_RU to PUTREQ_PS only if valid is 1 and dirty is 1
-				+ For DELREQ: update transferred packet as DELREQ_S and sendback DELRES by cloning (TODO 2: delete cached keys in server)
+				+ For DELREQ: update transferred packet as DELREQ_S and sendback DELRES by cloning (delete cached keys in server)
 		* Key does not match, and original lock bit = 0 && diff >= threshold -> trigger cache update
 			- For GETREQ (response-based update): update transferred packet as GETREQ_S (basic.p4, ingress_mat.p4, and configure/table_configure.py)
 				+ Server receives GETREQ_S and gives GETRES_S to switch (ycsb_server.c, packet_format.h, packet_format_impl.h)
 				+ Switch processes GETRES_S, updates it as PUTREQ_GS towards server, and clones a packet as GETRES to client (basic.p4, ingress_mat.p4, egress_mat.p4, and configure/table_configure.py)
-				+ TODO: server receives PUTREQ_GS to update key-value store and remove cached keys
+				+ Server receives PUTREQ_GS to update key-value store and remove cached keys
 			- For PUTREQ (recirculation-based update): update packet as PUTREQ_U for port_forward_tbl, and then update it as PUTREQ_RU and recirculate (ingress_mat.p4, and configure/table_configure.py)
 				+ For PUTREQ_RU, we need to update regs including keys, vals, votes, lock, valid, dirty, vallen, etc. (configure/table_configure.py)
 				+ For PUTREQ_RU, we convert it as PUTREQ_PS or PUTREQ_N in ingress pipeline and clone a PUTRES to client (basic.p4, ingress_mat.p4, egress_mat.p4, and configure.table_configure,py)
-				+ TODO: Server receives PUTREQ_N to update cached keys; Server receives PUTREQ_PS to update cached keys and key-value store (packet_format.h, packet_format_impl.h, ycsb_server.c)
+				+ Server receives PUTREQ_N to update cached keys; Server receives PUTREQ_PS to update cached keys and key-value store (packet_format.h, packet_format_impl.h, ycsb_server.c)
-				+ TODO: For PUTRES,set udp port correspondingly
+				+ For PUTRES,set udp port and udp hdr length correspondingly (egress_mat.p4 and configure/table_configure.py)
 				* TODO: We should set MAC addr according to optype
-				+ TODO 4: local sequence number
-		* TODO: Key does not match, and original lock bit = 0 && diff < threshold -> forward
+		* Key does not match (GETREQ/PUTREQ/DELREQ), and original lock bit = 0 && diff < threshold -> forward
-		* TODO: Key does not match, and original lock bit = 1 -> also recirculate
+		* Key does not match (GETREQ/PUTREQ/DELREQ), and original lock bit = 1 -> also recirculate
+		* We maintain a set of cached keys for each server thread
+	+ Add in-switch local sequence number
+		* Change packet format (header.p4, parser.p4, packet_format.h, packet_format_impl.h)
+			- PUTREQ: <op_hdr, vallen, val, seq, is_assigned>
+			- PUTREQ_GS: <op_hdr, vallen, val, seq, is_assigned> (seq is useless)
+			- PUTREQ_N: <op_hdr, vallen, val, seq, is_assigned> (seq is useless)
+			- PUTREQ_PS: <op_hdr, evicted_key, vallen, val, seq, is_assigned> (seq is useless)
+			- GETRES: <op_hdr, vallen, val, seq, is_assigned> (seq is useless)
+			- Only in switch-side
+				- GETRES_S: <op_hdr, vallen, val, seq, is_assigned> (seq is useless)
+				- PUTREQ_U: <op_hdr, vallen, val, seq, is_assigned> (seq is useless)
+				- PUTREQ_RU: <op_hdr, vallen, val, seq, is_assigned> (seq is useless)
+		* Assign a local sequence number for PUTREQ whose is_assigned = 0 at Stage 0, and set is_assigned as 1
+		* Compare seq number before accessing val for PUTREQ with matched key and valid = 1 -> set meta.canput as 2 (predicate) if seq > saved_seq or saved_seq - seq == 0xFFFFFFFF
+			- If optype is GETRES_S or PUTREQ_RU, we reset savedseq
+		* For PUTREQ, only if key matches and meta.canput = 2 (we do not need to see whether it is valid, valid is only important for sending back responses), we update the value
+			* NOTE: we drectly sendback PUTRES in try_res_tbl as long as key matches and valid = 1 even if meta.canput = 0
+	+ TODO: consider how to optimize the extra latency introduced by responsed-based cache update
+		* We can use a register array to save the key to be cached, only if the key does not match the cached key and the key to be cached, we need to recirculate it (extra latency for these requests)
+	+ TODO: if server does not have the key-value pair, generate a GETRES_NS to set the valid as 0
+	+ Support scan
+		- TODO: change scan from key+num to start_key+end_key
+		- TODO: get the key range of each server thread in loading phase
-		* TODO: We maintain a set of cached keys for each server thread; for scan, we simulate multiple packets in server-side by split the request to multiple server threads by range partition
+		- TODO: simulate multiple packets in server-side by split the request to multiple server threads by range partition
-			- TODO: support SCAN with as much latest data as possible
-			- TODO: support SCAN with a guarantee of some point-in-time?
+		- TODO: support SCAN with as much latest data as possible or SCAN with a guarantee of some point-in-time?
 	+ TODO: If req does not need to access backup data for SCAN, then we do not need RCU for backup data
+	+ TODO: For backup, we only need to remember the evicted data from PUTREQ_GS and PUTREQ_PS instead of PUTREQ_N in server
+	+ TODO: If we do not use recirculation-based range query, we do not need key coherence.
+For PUTREQ_PS, we only keep evicted data instead of the new key; For PUTREQ_N, we drop the original packet by drop_put_tbl
+	+ TODO: set size of each table accordingly
 - TODO: For put req
-	+ If the entry is empty, we need to update the cache directly and notify the server (do not need to drop put_req, which becomes put_req_n; need to clone for put_res)
-	+ If the entry is not empty but key matches, we need to update value (need to drop original put req; need to clone for put_res)
+	+ If key matches, we need to update value (need to drop original put req; need to clone for put_res)
-	+ If the entry is not emtpy and key does not match
+	+ If key does not match
 		* If with cache update, we need to change pkt to put_req_u and update cache by recirculation
 			- If the original entry is not dirty, we still need to notify the server by changing pkt to put_req_n (do not need to drop put_req_u; need to clone for put_res)
 			- If it is dirty, we need to change pkt to put_req_s (a new key and evicted key-value pair) (do not need to drop put_req_s; need to clone for put_res)